-Price Transparency for All
+Hospital Price Transparency for All

 The retired railroad blacksmith experienced a reduced hospital stay at Gundersen Health System’s hospital in La Crosse, Wisconsin the second time around.

-Although the surgery technicians needed to mix antibiotics into the generic choice, the cement used in 2018 worked well for Spolum.
+Although the surgery technicians now needed to mix antibiotics into the generic choice, the cement used in 2018 worked well for Spolum.

 By 2018, hospital executives cut waste, changed processes, and brought the actual cost for a knee surgery down to $8,700 with subtle changes like the one's listed above for Spolum.

 WHAT IT MEANS

-It is important to not that patients who have access to increased information about the pricing of services in a hospital aren’t required to evaluate those details before their treatment.
+It is important to not that patients who have access to increased information about the pricing of services in a hospital are not required to evaluate those details before their treatment.